Extreme Points in Multi-Dimensional Screening: Feasibility Constraints and Exhaustive Mechanisms

 We proceed by characterizing the set of exhaustive mechanisms more explicitly.
-This characterization is important since every property of exhaustive mechanisms is also a property of extreme points and hence of optimal mechanisms.\footnote{While every optimal mechanism is a mixture over optimal extreme points, exhaustiveness is not necessarily preserved under convex combinations.
-Thus, technically not every optimal mechanism for a given instance $(v,\mu)$ of the principal's problem need be exhaustive.
-However, topologically generic linear objective functionals are uniquely maximized at an extreme point (\cite{lau1976strongly}).
-Thus, optimal mechanisms are generically exhaustive. } Recall that $n_H$ is the normal vector of the facet-defining hyperplane $H\in\mathcal{F}$ of the allocation space $A$.
+As we illustrate below, this characterization can be used to infer common properties of exhaustive mechanisms and, a fortiori, of extreme points.
+Recall that $n_H$ is the normal vector of the facet-defining hyperplane $H\in\mathcal{F}$ of the allocation space $A$.